 Workers have access to employment opportunities that offer a living wage, job stability, opportunities for growth and advancement, and benefits that support health and well-being.

-A California where all low-income workers have the power to advance economically with the majority of California workers reporting good job quality as defined by: job stability, access to benefits, and advancement opportunities.
+A California where all low-income workers have the power to advance economically

+About two-thirds of California households make a living wage, with the majority of California workers reporting good job quality as defined by: job stability, access to benefits, and advancement opportunities.